RWKV/RWKV-wiki/docs/basic/FAQ.md

 Where key information is stored in the hidden state (decided by the model weights), and is read against the current state.
 Effectively providing a form of trained "attention" against past tokens inside the hidden state, from the current token.

+## What is racoon??

+Racoon is a community finetuned model, for chat and general purpose use.
+And is made by @nath , you can find it here : https://huggingface.co/m8than/rwkv-v4-raccoon

+It has its own quirky personality, and is more then willing to insult you the user if needed be.

 ## What is the RWKV chat commands ?

 RWKV.cpp and the RWKV discord chat bot include the following special commands.
 Which you can use accordingly.